The houses in a global astrology chart rule the mundane-matters and activities that are influenced by the planets.

 House 1: The people and their disposition, personal interests, health and general welfare: domestic matters and home-grown issues.

-House 2: A country’s finances, cash-flow, income stream, wealth, spending power, financial transactions, banks and their financial practices and services, national treasury and non-speculative bonds and securities.
+House 2: A country’s finances, cash-flow, income stream, wealth, spending power, financial transactions, wages, banks and their financial practices and services, national treasury and non-speculative bonds and securities.